 Please view our Hackney carriage and private hire COVID-19 update

 If you want to run a hackney carriage or private hire vehicle business, you will need to apply for the appropriate licence from the licensing authority you wish to operate in.
+If you do not know who that is, visit GOV.UK - Find your local council.
 Separate licences will be required for vehicles, drivers and operating companies.

 The purpose of licensing is to ensure the safety of the public, by checking that the drivers are fit and proper, and that the vehicles they drive are safe, suitable and reliable.